 Alright, first things first, we need to figure out what’s putting the brakes on your culinary masterpiece — this is the first step to your DIY oven repair.
 To do that, we’re going to need to look at some of the key issues that can lead to oven malfunction.

 If you have an oven troubleshooting guide or brochure that can with your purchase, now’s the time to get it from the bottom of the kitchen drawer.
 You’ll likely find it hidden underneath a bunch of takeaway menus.
-That little guide should provide you with some helpful information about where to find important elements of your oven, and it may even provide its own guidance for common appliance issues.
+That little guide you give you some helpful information about where to find your oven’s important elements.
+It may even provide you with its own guidance for common appliance issues.

 If you can’t find your user manual, don’t worry.
 You can still use this handy DIY oven repair guide to troubleshoot some common problems.

 If you’re constantly serving up raw chicken breasts and undercooked sausages, then there’s a good chance that your oven isn’t playing by the rules (unless you’re forgetting to turn the temperature up high enough).
 To find out whether there’s a problem with your oven temperature, you’ll need to verify whether the built-in thermostat in your appliance is working.